VitLife

 It is also possible to go privately but this can cost anything from £30 to £70 per session.
 The British Association of Counselling and Psychotherapy offers advice about finding the right counsellor. (www.bacp.co.uk)

 Changing Faces, a charity who offer services for children and adults in the UK who are living with conditions, marks or scars that affect their appearance, whether on the face or body, offer one-to-one sessions in person, via telephone and online.
-Please do get in touch with us by emailing support@changingfaces.org.uk if you would like to talk more about this.
+Please do get in touch with them by emailing support@changingfaces.org.uk if you would like to talk more about this.